 The company did pull off some clever engineering by making the display the cellular antenna, whilst the only obvious external indicator that you're a Series 3 is the addition of a red outer face on the digital crown; assuming you pick up the cellular version.
 Apple is in fact also launching a version of the Series 3 without cellular but that benefits from the rest of the improved hardware, for a little less cash.

-Apple Watch Series 3: It's more powerful and power efficient
+It's more powerful - and also power efficient

 Apple didn't skimp on the Series 3's S3 dual-core processor, which it claims is 70 percent faster than the one found in the Series 2 Apple Watch.
 That extra power also means that it can pull off a few new tricks, like offer up voice feedback from Siri, which until now was simply a text-based affair.